Smoked Boneless Beef Short Ribs

 4. Wrap and smoke.
 Wrap the ribs in an aluminum foil pouch.
 Add beef broth to the foil pouch with the ribs and seal tightly.
 Return to the smoker and continue to smoke these short ribs until the internal temperature reaches 205-210 degrees F.

 5. Rest, shred, and serve.
 Remove the wrapped ribs from the smoker.
 Keep them sealed and allow them to rest for 30 minutes.
 Then remove the ribs from the foil and enjoy.
-You can shred these or eat them as is.
+You can shred these or eat them as-is.
 My family likes these over nachos and in tacos and quesadillas.

 These ribs are cooked similar to a brisket, except we take the temperature up to 205-210 degrees F. This meat is tougher than brisket, so cooking it until it reaches at least 205 degrees ensures that the meat will be tender and shred well.

-More Smoked Beef Ribs Recipes
+More Recipes for Beef Ribs

-When in doubt, smoke some beef ribs!
+When in doubt, smoke some beef ribs.
 They’re sure to be bursting with flavor and that smoky bark on the outside just can’t be beat.
 If you need some other recipes for smoked beef ribs, check out a few of my favorites below:

 Smoked Boneless Beef Short Ribs Recipe